Skip to main content

 Non-competition under Dutch employment law

-Non-competion clauses in Dutch employment contracts are provisions that act to prevent an employee from entering new employment with a competitor in similar industries/markets upon the termination of their employment agreement.
-The main purpose of this is to protect an employer's business interests, from the departure of a worker who has familiarity with the company’s operation.
+Non-competition clauses (concurrentiebeding) in Dutch employment contracts are provisions that act to prevent an employee from entering new employment with a competitor in similar industries/markets upon the termination of their employment agreement.
+The main purpose of this is to protect an employer’s business interests, from the departure of a worker who has familiarity with the company’s operation.
+For a more detailed analysis, see our article on non-competition clauses under Dutch law.

 What is the enforceability of a non-compete clause under Dutch law?

-For a non-compete to be enforceable under Dutch employment law, it must be agreed upon in writing between the employee and the employer.
+For a non-compete to be enforceable under Dutch employment law, it must be agreed upon in writing as part of the employment contract (arbeidsovereenkomst).
 The employee, in signing this agreement, must be of sufficient age and competency.
 In addition, the courts will generally weigh the interests of the employer against that of the employee in determining the clauses’ enforceability.

 As an employment lawyer in the Netherlands, I am able to advise that the Dutch courts may moderate the clause in case an employee starts proceedings to annul or moderate the clause because of its consequences.
 The court will balance the interests of both the employer and the employee.
 In these proceedings, the term, the (geographical) scope and the penalty can be moderated by the court.